abe33/typography-fixer/README.md

 `typography-fixer` works using two kind of entities, `rules` and `ignores`.
 These objects can be created using the `rule` and `ignore` functions exposed by the package.

-- `rule(name, expression, replacement)` &ndash; defines a pattern for a class of errors identified with its `name`.
-It returns an `Object` with the given name, and two functions `fix` and `check`, both taking a string as argument.
-The `replacement` parameter can either be a `String` or a `Function` to pass to the `String#replace` function.
+- `rule(name, match, replacement)` &ndash; defines a pattern for a class of errors identified with its `name`.
+It returns a frozen `Object` with the given `name`, `match` and `replacement` properties.
+This function is just a shorthand helper to creates a rule object.

   For instance, the following code defines a rule that replaces three periods by an ellipsis:

   ```js
   rule('triplePeriods', /\.{3,}/, '\u2026'),
   ```
-- `ignore(name, expression, invertRanges)` &ndash; defines parts of a string where the rules don't apply.
-It returns an `Object` with the given name and a `ranges` method that returns an array of the text ranges to preserve.
-When the `invertRanges` parameter is `true` the ranges returned by the `ranges` method will span every part of the string that are not matched by the expression.
+- `ignore(name, ignore, invertRanges)` &ndash; defines parts of a string where the rules don't apply.
+It returns a frozen `Object` with the given `name`, `ignore` and `invertRanges` properties.
+When the `invertRanges` parameter is `true` the ignore rule will ignore every part of the string that are not matched by the `ignore` expression.

   For instance, the following code defines an ignore to preserve inline code blocks in Markdown: